-When determining what kinds of wood gets used for these things, the decision has everything to do with the size and species of the tree.
-For simplicity’s sake – it’s easiest to separate trees types into two basic categories.
+When determining what kinds of wood get used for these things, the decision has everything to do with the size and species of the tree.
+For simplicity's sake, it's easiest to separate tree types into two basic categories.
 Hardwoods and Softwoods.

 Generally speaking, hardwood is considered the “cream of the crop” in terms of value.

-In most cases, “hardwood” trees have wood that is literally harder than that of a softwood.
-This isn’t always necessarily the case, but it usually is.
-As such, hardwoods tend to be more durable than softwood, which means they are ideal for certain uses that softwoods aren’t well suited for.
+In most cases, “hardwood” trees have harder wood than softwood.
+This isn't always the case, but it usually is.
+As such, hardwoods tend to be more durable than softwood, which means they are ideal for certain uses that softwoods aren't well suited for.